Arlo and Janis by Jimmy Johnson for July 12, 2017

 21. Avatar

-Dawn Premium Member about 4 years ago
+Dawn Premium Member over 4 years ago

 I love this particular cartoon, which I have remembered ever since I remembered it the day it came out.
 Thank you, Mr. Johnson!